Course Content and Outcome Guide for MLT 273 Effective Fall 2015

 - Prepare and stain differential smears, and perform normal and abnormal differentials.

-- Demonstrate proficient operation of automated hematology instruments, including understanding of instrument maintenance and QC.
+- Demonstrate proficient operation of automated hematology instruments, including instrument maintenance and QC.

 - Use automated instrument to determine cell counts, red cell parameters, and leukocyte distribution.